© Peter Dorey 2022

 As we get towards the end of the painting, it is normally left for a bit before completion as I find that the eye gets used to the painting.
 When you come back to it after a couple of weeks, you notice what needs changing and what doesn’t quite work.
 These are then adjusted.

-Finally, the painting is signed, varnished (using a matt varnish) and documented.
+Finally, the painting is signed and documented.
 I keep a log of all the paintings I’ve done.

 Blocking in and adding detail